-The Ophthalmology Residency program at Dartmouth-Hitchcock (D-H) provides residents with comprehensive training and education in the medical and surgical care of the eye and visual system.
+The Ophthalmology Residency program provides residents with comprehensive training and education in the medical and surgical care of the eye and visual system.
 We received initial accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in April, 2019.
 We welcomed our first cohort of residents in 2021.

 Our mission is to guide and educate ophthalmology resident physicians as they develop the skills and expertise to provide safe, high-value ophthalmic care through professional, ethical, and compassionate behavior.
 We empower physicians to continuously improve their education, practice, and the community health care system as a whole.
 We aim to produce ethical, highly competent practicing ophthalmologists, each with a well-developed sense of professional responsibility and early habits of a scholarly approach to medical practice.